openstack/trove/doc/source/user/manage-db-config.rst

       |          wait_timeout          | integer |    1    |       31536000       |      False       |
       +--------------------------------+---------+---------+----------------------+------------------+

-   In this example, the :command:`trove configuration-parameter-list` command returns a list of options that work with MySQL 5.5.
+   In this example, the :command:`openstack database configuration parameter list` command returns a list of options that work with MySQL 5.5.

 #. **Create a configuration group**